BurdaMagazinOrg/thunder-distribution/docs/varnish.md

 drush en purge, purge_tokens, purge_ui, purge_processor_lateruntime, purge_queuer_coretags, purge_purger_http, purge_purger_http_tagsheader
 ```

-After these modules are enabled, Drupal should provide additional header ```Purge-Cache-Tags```.
+After these modules are enabled, Drupal should provide the ```Purge-Cache-Tags``` header.
 That header property contains all cache tags for the loaded page.

 #### Setup Drupal site to use Purge

-On Drupal 8 site open: Configuration -> Development -> Performance page, link to it is: ```admin/config/development/performance```.
-Enable caching and set it realy high, idealy max period (1 year).
-Save configuration and after that open Purge configuration page, link to it is: ```admin/config/development/performance/purge```.
+On the Drupal 8 site open: Configuration -> Development -> Performance page (```admin/config/development/performance```).
+Enable caching and set it really high, ideally max period (1 year).
+Save configuration and after that open Purge configuration page (```admin/config/development/performance/purge```).

 On that page do following configuration:
 1. Click "Add Purger"